 Getting to Boreas Pass couldn’t be easier.
 Simply head to the south end of town and then turn left of Boreas Pass Road/County Road 10.
 Continue for several miles before campsites begin to appear on both sides of the road.
 There are no facilities along Boreas Pass, so come prepared with everything you need and be sure to practice Leave No Trace camping.

-Blue Lakes Dispersed Camping
+Blue Lakes Dispersed Camping (Not Recommended)

 Distance to Breckenridge: 10.4 miles